pearlymo/arch_installer/README.md

 ## Start Installation

-Run the script with the following command-
+Run the installation script with the following command -

 ```
 bash install_sys.h